alexandramartinez/dataweave-scripts/README.md

 - Video: [How to export a script from the DataWeave Playground to Visual Studio Code | Short Tutorial](https://youtu.be/_8kCFBdgX5A)
 - Tutorial: [Getting started with the DataWeave extension for Visual Studio Code](https://developer.mulesoft.com/tutorials-and-howtos/dataweave/dataweave-extension-vscode-getting-started/)

-For questions, you can contact me here: [alexmartinez.ca/contact](https://www.alexmartinez.ca/contact)
+For additional questions, you can contact me here: [alexmartinez.ca/contact](https://www.alexmartinez.ca/contact)

 ## Table of Contents